Yggdroot/LeaderF/README.md

                         specified on the command line override glob and ignore rules.
   --current-buffer      Searches in current buffer.
   --all-buffers         Searches in all listed buffers.
-  --recall              Recall last search.
-If the result window is closed, reopen it.
   --append              Append to the previous search results.
   --match-path          Match the file path when fuzzy searching.
   --wd-mode <MODE>      Specify the working directory mode, value has the same meaning as